In this guide, we’ll explain how to use the password generator HTTP POST, and also fix any issues that you face with it.

 Does the user exist in WordPress?

 This is the first and very important check.
-Memberium HTTP post will not generate a password if the user already exists in WordPress OR if the user already has a password in Infusionsoft.
+Memberium’s HTTP POST will not generate a password if the user already exists in WordPress OR if the user already has a password in Infusionsoft.

 Are emails being sent with blank passwords?

-This HTTP post also includes two optional parameters that will allow you to apply a tag, or achieve a goal on successful password generation.
-If you want to be double sure before sending the email, then you can use the tag in HTTP post, and use this tag as a goal and then start a sequence which will send the email.
+This HTTP POST also includes two optional parameters that will allow you to apply a tag, or achieve a goal on successful password generation.
+If you want to be double sure before sending the email, then you can use the tag in the HTTP POST, and use this tag as a goal to start a sequence which will send the email.
 This ensures the email is only sent after the POST has been run.

 HTTP or HTTPS?